koritcky/koritcky.github.io/_pages/about.md

   - /about.html
 ---

-My name is Nikita Koritskiy.
-I'm studying quantum information science in Moscow insitute of Techology while doing research in Russian Quantum Center.
+I'm pursuing a master's degree in Data Science at Skoltech and researching at the Russian Quantum Center.
+My main focus is on developing machine learning methods to solve problems in quantum physics.